dacase/nabc/README.md

-*Work in progress:*

-* Jargon-filled summary
+# Jargon-filled summary
 This is conversion of AmberTool's NAB/SFF functionality, to keep the "SFF" part, but convert the "NAB" part to C.

-* More complete summary
+# More complete summary
 The AmberTools package (https://ambermd.org) contains a molecular maniupulation language, NAB (Nucleic Acid Builder, written primarily by Tom Macke) that interfaces to SFF (Simple Force Field, created originally by